sinusphi/venvipy/README.md

 ---

+### About _VenviPy_

-_VenviPy_ is a user friendly graphical user interface for creating virtual Python environments quick and easy.
-It has a wizard that provides a lot of features like selecting a specific Python version, customizing the build process, downloading and installing packages from the [Python Package Index (PyPI)](https://pypi.org/), generating requirements.txt files.
-More features are currently in development.
+_VenviPy_ is a user friendly graphical user interface for creating virtual environments very quick and easy.

+It has a wizard that provides a lot of features like selecting a specific Python version, customizing the build process, downloading and installing packages from the [Python Package Index (PyPI)](https://pypi.org/), generating requirements.txt files and more.
+Other features are currently in development.

 ### Contributing